WarWithinMe/MetalBone/README.txt

 What is MetalBone?
 ==========
-MetalBone is a so-called DirectUI library for Win7.
-It uses Direct2D (also parts of GDI and GDI+) to provide windowless GUI programming support for Windows 7.
-It should also work for Vista as long as the OS supports Direct2D.
+MetalBone is a so-called DirectUI library for Windows.
+It currently use Direct2D or Skia (it's up to you) to do the drawing.

-It can use other Graphics System to do the drawing now.
-So it should work under Windows XP.

 Why is there MetalBone?